timydaley/sgRNAdesign/README.md

 	4. Only one exact match (which should be the sgRNA in the genome): return sgRNA

-	5. More than one exact match, then do exact alignment of candidates against proposed sgRNA
+	5. More than one exact match, then do exact alignment

+	   a.
+Use aligment to prune candidate sgRNAs